 For example, Ziploc brand bags have a softening point of 195 degrees, which means they would melt at boiling point, 212 degrees.
 This will ruin both the food and the dishes the bags are in.

-The Food Domain says that when water is boiled in a bag it can cause bubbles to form that could burst when the bag is moved.
+When water is boiled in a bag, bubbles can form, which could burst when the bag is moved.
 Even if the water is outside the bag, the bag itself can still burst open when temperatures get very high.
 If either of these two things happen, the cooks may get burns on their face or hands.